Working Hours Act – the most important points in brief

 Working hours

+How long can I work per day?
+In principle, this is 8 hours.
+In some cases, more is permitted.
+The maximum working hours exist because there are significantly more accidents at work if working hours are too long.
+This applies in particular to jobs where heavy machinery is operated, such as on construction sites or in production.
+But it’s also about office jobs.
+Doctors keep saying that sitting for too long is bad for your health.
+And with this law, the legislator stipulates that employees must not work too long and that everyone must get enough breaks.
 How much does the average employee in Germany work?
 That’s about 40 hours a week and 8 hours a day.
 Most companies still do this.
 Theoretically, 48 hours per week would also be possible, as Saturday is also counted as a working day.
-If your company wants to allow flexible working hours, employees can also work more hours per day – namely a maximum of 10 hours on 6 working days.
-There is one important condition for this: Working hours must not exceed an average of 8 hours per working day within a 6-month period.
+If the company wants to allow flexible working hours, employees can also work more hours per day – namely a maximum of 10 hours on 6 working days.
+There is one important condition for this: Working hours may not exceed an average of 8 hours per working day within a 6-month period.
+Incidentally, there are special regulations for some professions – for example in hospitals.
+In some cases, working hours may exceed 10 hours.

 Example working time